 The current range of UI benefits per week is $40-$450.
 You can assess your estimated state unemployment benefit amount.

 Your unemployment benefit is determined by your earnings from covered employment, and the award is based on your best quarter in the past six quarters.
 The higher your earnings during this period, the higher your benefits will be, up to a weekly maximum of $450.
 Traditionally you are eligible to receive UI benefits in California for 26 weeks.

-In addition to your weekly California UI benefits, if you were unemployed due to a COVID-19 related reason, you are eligible to receive an additional $300 per week under the most recent federal relief legislation passed in December 2020, for claims through March 14, 2021.
-Under the Federal Pandemic Emergency Unemployment Compensation Program, you may also be eligible to receive an additional 24 weeks of UI benefit.
+In addition to your weekly California UI benefits, if you were unemployed due to a COVID-19 related reason, you are eligible to receive an additional $300 per week under the most recent federal relief legislation for claims through September 6, 2021.
+Under the Federal Pandemic Emergency Unemployment Compensation Program, you may also be eligible for up to 79 weeks of UI benefit.
 You do not need to file a separate application to receive these benefits.
 You can learn more about these federal benefits here.